sys-bio/tellurium/docs/antimony.rst

    end

 In this system, ``S`` is involved in two reversible reactions with exactly the same reaction kinetics and initial concentrations.
-Let's now say the reaction rate of the second side-reaction takes the same form, but that the kinetics are twice as fast, and the starting conditions are
+Let’s now say the reaction rate of the second side-reaction takes the same form, but that the kinetics are twice as fast, and the starting conditions are
 different: